dbca-wa/wastd/docs_source/data_collection/data_collection_admin.rst

 * Skip screen lock.
 * Skip creating a vendor (Samsung) account.
 Finish.
 * Update Android apps if prompted and address any notifications.
-* Let the system ste itself up, this can take a few minutes.
+* Let the system set itself up, this can take a few minutes.

 Home screen:

 * Delete all widgets from the home screen.
-* Make the task bar contain: Camera, Google Photos, Google Play Store, Settings.
-Delete others shortcuts.
+* Make the task bar contain in this order: Camera, Google Photos, Google Play Store, Settings.
+Delete other shortcuts.

 App settings: